rclone/rclone/docs/content/remote_setup.md

 to set up the config file.

-Find the config file by running `rclone -h` and looking for the help for the `--config` option
+Find the config file by running `rclone config file`, for example

 ```
-$ rclone -h
+$ rclone config file
-[snip]
-      --config="/home/user/.rclone.conf": Config file.
-[snip]
+Configuration file is stored at:
+/home/user/.rclone.conf
 ```

-Now transfer it to the remote box (scp, cut paste, ftp, sftp etc) and place it in the correct place (use `rclone -h` on the remote box to find out where).
+Now transfer it to the remote box (scp, cut paste, ftp, sftp etc) and place it in the correct place (use `rclone config file` on the remote box to find out where).